AUTOMATIC1111/stable-diffusion-webui/README.md

     - have as many embeddings as you want and use any names you like for them
     - use multiple embeddings with different numbers of vectors per token
     - works with half precision floating point numbers
+    - train embeddings on 8GB (also reports of 6GB working)
 - Extras tab with:
     - GFPGAN, neural network that fixes faces
     - CodeFormer, face restoration tool as an alternative to GFPGAN